aprilwebster/conversation-simple/README.md

 1. Download the application code to your computer.
 You can do this in either of the following ways:

-   * [Download the .zip file](https://github.com/watson-developer-cloud/<TO BE ADDED>/archive/master.zip) of the GitHub repository and extract the files to a local directory
+   * [Download the .zip file](https://github.com/watson-developer-cloud/food-coach/archive/master.zip) of the GitHub repository and extract the files to a local directory

    * Use GitHub to clone the repository locally

-1. At the command line, go to the local project directory (`<TO BE ADDED>`).
+1. At the command line, go to the local project directory (`food-coach`).

 ## Setting up the Conversation service

-1. Make sure you have logged in to your Bluemix account using Cloud Foundry.
+1. Make sure you have logged into your Bluemix account using Cloud Foundry.
 For more information, see [the Watson Developer Cloud documentation](https://www.ibm.com/watson/developercloud/doc/getting_started/gs-cf.shtml).

 1. Create an instance of the Conversation Service in the IBM cloud: